Hervé Yamguen: Works

 Recently, he was inducted as a dignitary in the village of his father (Bandja-Balassie in the upper Nkam), where he reconnects with the codes of the rituals and customs while maintaining his posture of contemporary artist.

 His work has been shown in various countries around the world.
-In France and Germany repeatedly and recently in Côte d'Ivoire and Senegal between 2015-2016.
+In France and Germany repeatedly and recently in Côte d'Ivoire and Senegal between 2015 and 2016.
 Beside his work as a creative, Yamguen has served other functions in the art world.
 In 2005 and 2006, he taught fine arts in Douala at the secondary level.
 He was the artistic director of the three editions (2011, 2012 and 2013) of the Marché des Arts Plastiques de Bali.